ElenaNKn/ml-zoomcamp-solutions/midterm_project_binary_classification/README.md

 <br />

 Then you may check the result of web application's work.
 You should open other command window (or terminal), activate virtual environment (as described above: `pipenv shell`) and run a script `predict_test.py` with the next command:

 `pipenv run predict_test.py`

-`predict_test.py` script send to local server a course with the next features:
+A script `predict_test.py` sends to the local server a course with the next features:
 {'course_id' : 1009622,
  'is_paid' : 'yes',
  'price' : 80,